srikrishnakolli/CV_Assignment1_Calibration/README.md

 ### Step 1: Prepare Calibration Board
 - Visit calibdb.net and download/print the calibration board
 - Alternatively, display the board directly on a computer screen
-- Ensure the board is flat and clearly visible[web:9]
+- Ensure the board is flat and clearly visible

 ### Step 2: Capture Calibration Images
 - Take at least 10 images of the calibration board using your camera